Sreenietla/Customer_Churn_Prediction/README.md

 Beyond building a model to predict churn you will have to identify the patterns for churn and non-churn also which will help in-turn to the company to take action accordingly to limit churn.

+The datasets are provided as cited below for the analysis:
+1. Demographics Data :
+• “Train_Demographics.csv” &
+“Test_Demographics.csv”
+• These files consist of the demographic data of each customer, like HouseholdID, Country, State,
+Education, Gender etc.
+2. Account Information :
+• “Train_AccountInfo.csv” & “Test_AccountInfo.csv”
+• These files consist of the customer account information with the telecom company, like, CustomerID, DOE, Contract Type, Paymentmethod etc.
+3. Data of ServicesOptedFor :
+• “Train_ServicesOptedFor.csv” &
+“Test_ServicesOptedFor.csv”
+• These files consist of the details about the services the customers signed for
+4. Churn Data:
+• “Train.csv” & “Test.csv”
+• This Train.csv table contains the Customer churn details, like CustomerID, Churn.
+• This Test.csv contains only CustomerID (Not target attribute, which is to be predicted)
+5. Attributes Details : “AttributeInformation.docx”
+• This has the details of attributes for the datasets cited above (1 to 4)